 My aim in all things is to leave peacefully.
 Relationships, situations, this body, the universe.
 By leaving peacefully, I of course mean peacefully for me.
 I cannot control how others feel about my departure.
-In order to leave peacefully I have to either complete all my assignments (i.e. magic thoughts) or realise I need do nothing.
+In order to leave peacefully I have to either complete all my assignments (i.e. magic thoughts) or realise I need do nothing1.

-Toward the end of each relationship/forgiveness lesson, I often find (by searching my mind for whatever I least want to say) a set of words that come clearly to me.
+Toward the end of each relationship/forgiveness lesson2, I often find (by searching my mind for whatever I least want to say) a set of words that come clearly to me.
 It is very clear which words must be said, and nothing can be added.
 The set of words, when said, will set me free, because I will be at peace no matter how they are received.
 I am unattached to outcomes.

 The parting words can be taken as a goodbye, or as an invitation to greater depth; as an attack or a celebration.

 The words are always this statement (translated into a form specific to the recipient, in the context of that relationship):

 I am complete with you - able to leave peacefully.
 I leave this signpost to indicate the direction in which I have gone.
 The choice for when or whether to follow it, is yours.

 I have obverved this pattern in words by others who are completing their relationships/forgiveness lessons.
 The style may be different, but the attitude is unmistakable.

 I call them ‘parting words’ because if they were the last words I ever said to that person, I’d be okay with that.